sulaimanadamu/body-building-app/README.md

 ![jerry push](./images/jerry-push-changes.png)

-jerry made a pull request
+jerry made a pull request with it new changes.

 ![jerry pull request](./images/pull-request-for-jerry.png)